Verifying Integer Programming Results: Introduction

-One way to satisfy skeptics is to build solvers that output extra information that facilitates independent checking.
+One way to satisfy skeptics is formal code verification as is sometimes found in software for medical applications and avionics.
+For global optimization, progress in this direction has been made very recently~\cite{Narkawicz2013,Smith2015}.
+For modern \mip solvers, which easily consist of several 100,000~lines of code, this may be an ambitious goal.
+An alternative is to build solvers that output extra information that facilitates independent checking.
 We shall use the word {\it certificate} to refer to such extra information for a given problem that has been solved.
 Ideally, the certificate should allow for checking the results using fewer resources than what are needed to solve the problem from scratch.
-Such a certificate could in principle be used in formal verification using a proof checker as done in the Flyspeck Project~\cite{flyspeck,Obua,SoHa} for a formal proof of Kepler's Conjecture, or informal verification as done by Applegate {\it et al.}~\cite{TSP} for the Traveling Salesman Problem and by Carr {\it et al.}~\cite{CGPP} in their unpublished work for MILP in general.
+Such a certificate could in principle be used in formal verification using a proof checker as done in the Flyspeck Project~\cite{flyspeck,Obua,SoHa} for a formal proof of Kepler's Conjecture, or informal verification as done by Applegate {\it et al.}~\cite{TSP} for the Traveling Salesman Problem and by Carr {\it et al.}~\cite{CGPP} in their unpublished work for \mip in general.
 Naturally, certificates should be as simple to verify as possible if they are to be convincing.

 We highlight two specific applications where solution verification is desirable.
-First, Achterberg~\cite{achterberg} presented MILP formulations for circuit design verification problems.
-For design verification, obtaining correct results is of critical importance; yet floating-point based solvers have been shown to return incorrect results on some of these instances~\cite{hybrid}.
-Second, Pulaj~\cite{Pulaj} has recently used integer programming models to settle some open questions related to Frankl's conjecture (the union-closed sets conjecture).
-This, and other applications in pure mathematics, are also cases where correctness of the results is of the utmost importance.
-Software developed in connection with our paper has been successfully used to generate and check certificates for MILPs coming from both of these applications.
+First, Achterberg~\cite{achterberg} presented \mip formulations for circuit design verification problems, for which solvers have been shown to return incorrect results~\cite{hybrid}.
+Second, Pulaj~\cite{Pulaj} has recently used \mip to settle open questions related to Frankl's conjecture.
+Software developed in connection with this paper has been successfully used to generate and check certificates for \mip models coming from both of these applications.